The problem with comparing Pylons to Django

 In Pylons (and I might be wrong), I can't do this.
 I either have to log into my database directly, or write a snippet of code to correct the problem, or code in an administrative module myself.

-This comparison was totally unfair.
+Summary This comparison was totally unfair.
 I'm skipping a lot of wonderful things about Pylons.
 Things like Pylon's unbelievable flexibility in choosing components, the rails-like webhelpers, and the collective smarts of the people who work on the project.
 Or its close friendship with the latest versions of Turbogears, which probably smashes the admin interface issue right out of the ballpark.

 So, in conclusion I'll play it completely safe and say that Django and Pylons are both good stuff.
 I just prefer working with Django.